Poppy Flower Baby Blanket – A Free Crochet Pattern

 - magic ring

 - inc – increase (2sc in the same stitch)

 - sc blo – single crochet back loop only

-SC-BLO: This stitch is a variation on the traditional Single Crochet stitch.
+SC-BLO: This stitch is a variation of the traditional Single Crochet stitch.
 The main difference is that instead of inserting your hook underneath the entire stitch, the hook enters the center of the stitch, and exits underneath the back loop (the loop away from you).

 Poppy Flower Baby Blanket – The Pattern

-I split this pattern in three parts:
+I split this pattern into three parts:

 - the blanket

 The pattern for the blanket is a repeat of 2 stitches with a few adjustments to keep the lines straight.